lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 end
 ```

 Read the error message! the controller needs the task class.
 Add `require_relative "task"` in the controller.
-If we are not satisfied by the display, we know we need to change the `Display` class only !! yeah, that's what is great with separating responsibilities.
+If we are not satisfied by the display, we know we need to change the `Display` class only :) yeah, that's what is great with separating responsibilities.

-Finish the live-code adding the feature of marking tasks as done.
+Finish the live-code adding the possibility of marking tasks as done.

 ### Day challenges
 Before starting the challenges